- A gate access control system manages vehicle and residential access to a property.

 What is a gate security system?

-A gate security system refers to any access control solution that manages vehicle and pedestrian access into a gated property.
+A gate security system refers to any gate-related access control solution that manages vehicle and pedestrian access into a gated property.
 These security systems are found at apartment complexes, commercial warehouses, office sites, schools, and assisted living facilities.

-Gate security systems with cameras are highly recommended because they allow property staff to detect unauthorized entry in real-time.
+Outdoor gate access control systems with cameras are highly recommended because they allow property staff to detect unauthorized entry in real-time.
 And if your property experiences high volumes of traffic, you can also go back and view the security footage of a specific time to identify suspicious activities.

-Types of security gate access control systems
+4 best types of security gate access control systems

 Here are the four most common types of entrance gate security systems:

-- Pedestrian gate access control
+- Residential gate access control

 - Vehicle gate access control

-- RFID gate security system
+- RFID gate access control

 - Smartphone gate security system

-1. Pedestrian gate access control
+1. Residential gate access control

 The best systems to control pedestrian access include: